Professor Emeritus of Anthropology

 Overview

 Most of his ethnographic research has been conducted in Mexico where he is affiliated with the Colegio de México, and more recently in China, where he is affiliated with Nanjing University.
 From 2009 to 2013, he was Vice President for International Affairs at Brown, leading the University’s efforts to build collaborations and exchanges with leading institutions around the world and major programs relevant to internationalization.
 Gutmann has a Master’s in Public Health, and in 2008 he won the Eileen Basker Memorial Award for the best scholarly study on gender and health in anthropology.
 He has also been a visiting professor in China, France, Mexico, and Spain.
-In addition to working in Latin America for the last two decades, Gutmann's undergraduate major was modern and classical Chinese.
+In addition to working in Latin America for the last four decades, Gutmann's undergraduate major was modern and classical Chinese.

 Brown Affiliations